-The BSE in Materials Science and Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org , under the General Criteria and Program Criteria for Materials, Metallurgical, Ceramics and Similarly Named Engineering Programs.
+The Materials Science and Engineering (BSE) program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org , under the General Criteria and Program Criteria for Materials, Metallurgical, Ceramics and Similarly Named Engineering Programs.

 The mission of the Department of Materials Science and Engineering at the University of Pennsylvania is:

 - To design and deliver educational programs of the highest quality that will prepare students for global leadership positions in the industrial, academic and public sectors;

 - To extend the frontiers of knowledge in materials science and engineering through intellectual leadership in research and scholarship; and

 - To enable technological excellence by stimulating innovation in the science and engineering of materials.